 Yet while it's clear that organizations across industries need to be innovative to meet ever-changing customer demands, many enterprises still lack structured information on their technology purchases — a problem that can be partially solved by elevating IT cost management with up-to-date, actionable insights into IT architecture.
 For this reason, it's become critical to align business and IT strategies — at all levels of the organization — through dedicated tools for managing enterprise architecture (EA).

 Encompassing on-demand reports and visualizations to see how business capabilities are supported by technology, EA Management tools like LeanIX are a way for CIOs to hold meaningful discussions with colleagues on the underlying quality and value of IT services — not just their price tag.
-At the same time, these tools allow EAs themselves to parse and store financial information on IT landscapes in manners easily accessible to C-level stakeholders.
+At the same time, these tools allow EAs themselves to parse and store financial information on IT landscapes in a manner easily accessible to C-level stakeholders.

-It's all stemming from the fact that today's CEOs and CFOs want to know more about IT than what's needed to keep the lights on.
-But to make this possible, EAs, cloud architects, and CIOs must work in unison to present clearer assessments of architectural data — all of which contextualized by user group and function — in order to drive informed financial decisions.
+It all stems from the fact that today's CEOs and CFOs want to know more about IT than what's needed to keep the lights on.
+But to make this possible, EAs, cloud architects, and CIOs must work in unison to present clearer assessments of architectural data — all of which are contextualized by user group and function — in order to drive informed financial decisions.
 Further, it's up to application owners throughout all corners of an organization to ensure management has a clear view of the total cost of ownership at all times.